SenseUnit/dumbproxy/README.md

 > `getProxy` can be invoked once or twice per request.
 If first invocation with `null` resolved host address returns "direct" mode and no other dialer has suppressed name resolving, name resolution will be performed and `getProxy` will be invoked once again with resolved address for the final decision.
 >
 > This shouldn't be much of concern, though, if `getProxy` function doesn't use dst.resolvedHost and returns consistent values across invocations with the rest of inputs having same values.

+## Supported upstream proxy schemes

+Supported proxy schemes are:

+* `http` - regular HTTP proxy with the CONNECT method support.
+Examples: `http://example.org:3128`.
+* `https` - HTTP proxy over TLS connection.
+Examples: `https://user:password@example.org`, `https://example.org?cert=cert.pem&key=key.pem`.
+This method also supports additional parameters passed in query string:
+  * `cafile` - file with CA certificates in PEM format used to verify TLS peer.
+  * `sni` - override value of ServerName Indication extension.
+  * `peername` - expect specified name in peer certificate.
+Empty string relaxes any name constraints.
+  * `cert` - file with user certificate for mutual TLS authentication.
+Should be used in conjunction with `key`.
+  * `key` - file with private key matching user certificate specified with `cert` option.
+  * `ciphers` - colon-separated list of enabled TLS ciphersuites.
+  * `curves` - colon-separated list of enabled TLS key exchange curves.
+  * `min-tls-version` - minimum TLS version.
+  * `max-tls-version` - maximum TLS version.
+* `socks5`, `socks5h` - SOCKS5 proxy with hostname resolving via remote proxy.
+Example: `socks5://127.0.0.1:9050`.
+* `set-src-hints` - not an actual proxy, but a signal to use different source IP address hints for this connection.
+It's useful to route traffic across multiple network interfaces, including VPN connections.
+URL has to have one query parameter `hints` with a comma-separated list of IP addresses.
+See `-ip-hints` command line option for more details.
+Example: `set-src-hints://?hints=10.2.0.2`

 ## Synopsis